awaisiosdev/cwp-client/ReadMe.md

 ## API Level

 1. Target SDK API Level is 28.
-(Android 9)
+(Pie)
 2. Minimum Target SDK API Level is 19.
 (Kitkat)

 __Crashlytics SDK is integrated in the app to investigate weird issues if happen on other API versions.
-I ran the client on Android 9 and 7.1__
+I ran the client without any issue on Android 9, 8.0 and 7.1__

 ## Build Instructions